-Vacca Family Law Group helps clients of all different backgrounds with their prenuptial agreements.
+Vacca Family Law Group assists clients of all different backgrounds with their prenuptial agreements.
 Our attorneys can help you learn more about how a prenuptial agreement can address your concerns and provide you with the security you are seeking.
 To speak with one of our qualified attorneys today and get started on your prenuptial agreement, contact us at 212-768-1115.

-Postnuptial Agreements not only help spouses clarify their rights and obligations during the marriage but also help them manage, protect, and clarify those rights and obligations in the event of divorce.
+Postnuptial agreements not only help spouses clarify their rights and obligations during the marriage but also help them manage, protect, and clarify those rights and obligations in the event of divorce.
 Even if you never divorce, creating a postnuptial agreement can give you peace of mind during the marriage because you know your future financial situation is more secure should the marriage end.

 How a Postnuptial Agreement Works

 Postnuptial agreements are often entered into when there has been some sort of change in the marital relationship.
 Other times, a couple may enter into a postnuptial agreement due to financial circumstances that have altered.
 In either case, the couple signing a postnuptial agreement plans to remain married and is not looking to divorce or legally separate in the immediate future.

 Here are some common reasons why people seek postnuptial agreements:

 - A prenuptial agreement was discussed, but never signed